Part 1 Understanding Chords

 • --X--

-• As Ringo Starr said during busy studio work, "My fingers are blistered!"
-You will also get blisters, and your fingers will hurt.
-And guitarist George Harrison said, "Everything will pass."
-Calluses will eventually replace blisters.
-With regular practice, soon you will no longer be troubled by finger pain.
+• As Ringo Starr said during a busy studio session, "I've got blisters on my fingers!", you'll get blisters too, and your fingers will hurt.
+And guitarist George Harris said, "This too shall pass."
+The calluses will eventually replace the blisters.
+Practice regularly, and soon you won't be troubled by finger pain anymore.

 Users who liked